 How is it possible that an association functions like a modal subject ?
 In part because a community exists independent of the

-recognized as a representative of the community concerned.
+identified and recognized as a representative of the community concerned.
 Below I shall find occasion to say more about the figure of a representative.

 of social communities as modal subjects is opened up by the economic aspect (a business company), the aesthetic aspect (an orchestra), the juridical aspect (the state), the aspect of care (hospitals), and the aspect of faith (the church).

 The many-sided possibilities of a person

 Besides other things human beings differ from animals because of their many-sidedness.
 Every kind of animal displays a certain speciality, which is developed in the course of evolution, and often a certain animal